 It only gets simpler as time goes on… I promise.

 – Make a nice and truthful profile.
-Post samples if applicable, remember to update it as time goes on, and make sure it’s concise and attractive.
+Post samples (yes, that means doing some samples without pay to show you can show you can actually do what you say!), remember to update it as time goes on, and make sure it’s concise and attractive.
 If you copy and past some BS on there, you won’t get a bite.

 – Apply often.
 Jobs are posted every hour and even every minute.
 Apply Apply.
 Don’t forget, after a few jobs, you will get more applications.

 – Use the information provided to provide a good bid.
 If you see they are giving you a range like: “We will pay $200- $250 for this project.”
 Obviously, don’t bid $500.
 If they say, “You must have _____ qualifications…” and you don’t.
 Don’t waste an application, your time and their time.
 It’s just common sense.

 – Provide a custom application.
 Most employers, especially the ones paying in the price range that you would be interested in, are going to know if you used a copy and pasted application.
 While I do copy and paste PART of my application, like my experience related to the position offered, I always customize it.
 I add personal touches that they will notice and see.
 They will see I didn’t blindly apply, I took the time to read everything and I am a serious candidate.

 – Never initiate a job where an employer is asking you to do things off the website.
 Like, communication off the website and project completion off the website etc… This can result in a mess.
 You might not get paid, you might be scammed …who knows.
 If you keep everything on the website, you are safer.
 The website acts as the middle man for a reason.
 You might be able to do this after some time and building trust, but don’t start off this way.